deco3500/fantastic3/README.md

 care more about their regions’ news.
 For example traffic, crime, emergency, new local policy, shops discount, etc. Abviously we cannot easily get the local news all together comparing to national and international.

+What is the journalistic problem?
+Bias, hard to come into new companies, if you're new it is hard to get in No good resources, need the people who gererate the news, connection to gumtree for advertisement, excisting local groups on Facebook to get the users, reward system you get specific community as a target consumer

 What is your project and what dilemma does it aim to address.
 Problem Space
 Solution